Resources for LIS program administrators

 Resources for programs seeking initial accreditation

 Precandidacy advice and application information, application supporting documents, timeline example, and required reporting instructions.

 Statements of knowledge and competencies developed by relevant professional organizations.

 Accreditation process overview (pdf)- The information in this document was prepared through the collaborative effort of 15 accrediting agencies to give you an overview of the steps involved in accrediting academic programs at colleges, schools and universities.
 It is not specific to ALA accreditation.
 It will provide you with information and activities to help you learn what you need to know to participate on a site team or prepare for an accreditation visit at your institution.

 Accreditation decision appeal process

+Section IV, Appeal process, Accreditation Process, Policies and Procedures (AP3), fourth edition.
 Information on grounds for appeal, burden of proof, appeal process details, the roles of the Appeal Review Committee and the ALA Executive Board, a timeline with example dates, and accreditation status effective dates with regard to an appeal.

 Accreditation Process, Policies, and Procedures (AP3), 4th edition: Overview and updates (pdf)

 Presentation on AP3, including updates in the fourth edition, from the COA program at the 2016 ALA Annual Conference in Orlando.